dkosmari/Turbiine/README.md

 ## Usage

-- Press the toggle button combo (e.g. `TV + ZL` on the Gamepad).
+- Press the toggle button shortcut (e.g. **TV + ZL** on the Gamepad).
 A notification will be shown.

-- Press a button; it will toggle between normal and turbo mode.
+- Press a button; it will toggle between **normal** and **turbo** mode.
 A notification will be shown.

 **Note:** Turbo action is disabled every time you start a game, or return to the Wii U Menu.

 ## Configuration

-To configure the plugin, open the Plugin Config Menu (**L + ↓ + SELECT**) and enter the **Turbiine** plugin, to access the options:
+To configure the plugin, open the Plugin Config Menu (**L + DOWN + SELECT**) and enter the **Turbiine** plugin, to access the options:

 - **Enabled**: Enables or disables the plugin.

-- **Period**: How many input samples it takes for the turbo button to toggle on or off.
-Default is `1`, higher values will slow down the button press rate.
-Increase this value if you want to slow down the turbo action.
+- **Period**: The time interval between turbo actions.
+Pressing the button is one action, releasing the button is one action.
+For instance, a value of *50 ms* will make the button be held down for *50 ms*, then released for *50 ms*, and so on; so a full press-release cycle is *50+50 = 100 ms*, giving you 10 button presses per second (bps).
+The default is **16 ms**, which produces roughly 30 bps.

+  > Note that some games restrict how fast they will register button presses, so you might
+  > need to increase the period.

-- **Toggle turbo 1, 2, 3, 4**: Sets the button combo for turning turbo on or off.
+- **Toggle turbo 1, 2, 3, 4**: Sets the button shortcut for turning turbo *on* or *off*.

-  1. Press `A` to focus the button combo you want to change.
+  1. Press `A` to focus the button shortcut you want to change.

-  2. Hold the buttons you want for the button combo, until they are recorded.
+  2. Hold down the buttons you want to use for the button shortcut, until they are registered.

   3. Release all the buttons.

   4. Press either:

-       - `A` to confirm the new button combo;
+       - `A` to confirm the new button shortcut;

        - `B` to cancel;

-       - `X`/`1` to reset to the default button combo.
+       - `X`/`1` to reset to the default button shortcut.

-  If you leave the button combo empty, because you didn't hold any button long enough in step *2*, the combo will be considered disabled.
+  If you leave the button shortcut empty, because you didn't hold any button long enough in step *2*, the shortcut will be considered disabled.

 - **Reset all turbos...**: Immediately disables all turbo action on all controllers.
+All buttons go back to normal.

 ## Build instructions